 Before picking up the wax, make sure you don’t take excess or less amount of the wax.

-Taking too much wax leads to falling off the wax, whereas taking fewer wax results in having trouble to cover up the area completely.
+Taking too much wax leads to falling off the wax, whereas taking less wax results in having trouble covering up the area completely.

 3. Squeeze to make it soften.